Botspot/Pi-Power-Tools/README.md

    - **Home**: Back to the home window.
    - **Refresh**: Check for any newly inserted storage devices.
    - **Flash**: Copy everything from an img to the selected device.
    - **Boot**: Attempt to "boot" the selected device using a virtual desktop.
-Instead of a Virtual Machine, this technique runs at 100% native speed (no emulation), because the guest runs the same kernel as the host device.
-Therefore, only Raspbian is supported, as other OSes require other kernels.
     - **View**: Mounts the device to `/media/pi/pi-power-tools`.
 *Intended for Raspbian devices only, as this button assumes there are 2 partitions. (and mounts partition 1 to `/media/pi/pi-power-tools/boot`)*
     - **Edit**: Modify the partitions using Gparted.